codeoverflow-org/nodecg-io-docs/docs/getting_started/try_example_bundle.md

 <!-- prettier-ignore-start -->

-1. You can select the version of nodecg-io to install. **Select here the version already installed.** (Since this is not the migration guide)
+1. You can select the version of nodecg-io to install. **Select the version that is already installed here.** (Since this is not the migration guide)
     <pre><b><span style="color:#1cdc9a">user@computer</span>:<span    style="color:#3daee9">~/nodecg</span></b>$ nodecg-io install
    Installing nodecg-io...
    Detected nodecg installation at /home/user/nodecg.
    <span style="color:#11d116">?</span> <b>Which version do you want to install?</b>  (Use arrow keys)
      development
    <span style="color:#1abc9c">❯ 0.1</span></pre>
-2. You can select the sample bundles to be included. **Select here the sample(s) you want to try.**
+2. You can select the sample bundles to be included. **Select the sample(s) you want to try here.**
    <pre><b><span style="color:#1cdc9a">user@computer</span>:<span style="color:#3daee9">~/nodecg</span></b>$ nodecg-io install
    Installing nodecg-io...
    Detected nodecg installation at /home/user/nodecg.